-The main campus fire department staff participates in weekly in-service training classes with mandatory attendance.
+The main campus fire department staff participates in weekly in-service training classes with mandato1y attendance.
 The department maintains a staff of EMTs (emergency medical technicians) that are available 24 hours per day.
-Fire drills are conducted twice per year in each building and dormitory.
+Fire drills are conducted twice per year in each building and do1mit01y.
 Drills are used as a learning tool and as an evaluation method for the fire safety program.
 Faculty and staff training is encouraged.
-The fire plan is reviewed annually and updated as needed and is mandatory by the IHL.
-All state and national certifications and trainings are maintained.
+The fire plan is reviewed annually and updated as needed and is mandato1y by the IHL.
+All state and national ce1tifications and training are maintained.